nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 and output instrument and channel.
 It can additionally have flags, such as being a trigger connection, or having a scale (attenuation).
-Connections can also be combined into a `MultiConnection`, which can be useful when you want a single pulse to be sent to multiple connections.
+Connections can also be combined into a `CombinedConnection`, which can be useful when you want a single pulse to be sent to multiple connections.

 It is convenient to identify a connection by a label.